somesocks/streamlike/README.md

    .pipe(ToArray)
    .read();
 ```
-ToArray converts a Stream into an Array
+`ToArray` converts a stream into an array

 **Kind**: static property of [<code>streamlike</code>](#streamlike)
 **Params**